easybuilders/easybuild/docs/Cray_support.rst

 * This file is loaded by default and contains enough information to build the easyconfig files shipped with EasyBuild
-* If you need to use a customized file, it can be specified using --external-modules-metadata
+* If you need to use a customized file, it can be specified using --external-modules-metadata.
+For more details see :ref:`using_external_modules_metadata`

 Major supported/tested applications
 -----------------------------------